-34As is common in spatial models with labor mobility and Fréchet preferences over locations, welfare in our model is equalized across regions in equilibrium.
+38As is common in spatial models with labor mobility and Fréchet preferences over locations, in our model, ex-ante welfare-that is, worker-level expected utility prior to the realization of idiosyncratic Fréchet draws-is equalized across regions in equilibrium.
 For this reason, we focus on real VA as a meaningful and policy-relevant measure of the heterogeneous regional effects of large plant openings.